Working Capital Advisors (UK) Ltd. Increases Stake in Funko Inc

 Overview of Funko Inc

-Funko Inc, a pop culture consumer products company based in the USA, creates unique and fun products that allow customers to express their affinity for their favorite movie, TV show, video game, musician, or sports team.
-The company holds licenses and rights to create tens of thousands of characters from popular franchises such as Game of Thrones, Walking Dead, Disney, Marvel, Harry Potter, Fallout, and others.
-Funko Inc's products are sold through a diverse network of retail customers across multiple retail channels, including specialty retailers, mass-market retailers, and e-commerce sites.
+Funko Inc, a US-based company, is a leading player in the pop culture consumer products industry.
+The company creates unique and fun products that allow customers to express their affinity for their favorite movie, TV show, video game, musician, or sports team.
+Funko Inc's product portfolio includes Pop, Dorbz, Mystery Vinyl, Plush, Action Figures, and others.
+The company's market cap stands at $306.922 million.

-As of August 23, 2023, Funko Inc has a market capitalization of $324.793 million.
-The stock is currently trading at $6.27 per share.
-However, the company's GF Value is $17.92, indicating that the stock may be undervalued.
-The stock's GF Score is 67/100, suggesting a potential for future performance.

 Hotchkis & Wiley Capital Management LLC: The Largest Guru Holder of Funko Inc

-Hotchkis & Wiley Capital Management LLC is currently the largest guru holder of Funko Inc. However, the exact share percentage held by the firm is not available at this time.
+Hotchkis & Wiley Capital Management LLC is currently the largest guru holder of Funko Inc. The significance of this holding lies in the potential influence it has on the stock's performance and the confidence it instills in other investors.

+In conclusion, Working Capital Advisors (UK) Ltd.'s recent acquisition of additional shares in Funko Inc is a strategic move that not only expands its portfolio but also increases its influence in the company.
+This transaction could potentially impact the stock's performance and the firm's portfolio in the long run.